-Figure 20 indicates that there has been a downward trend among out of school learners who are of the official school age.
-In 2011, around 470,000 children aged 7 to 18 years old were out of school, but this figure decreased to around 407,832 children in 2022.
-For learners aged 5-6 years old there is a steady decline over the years followed by a steep increase in out of school children of this age with a significant recovery in 2021 and 2022.
+Figure 16 indicates that there has been a downward trend among out of school learners who are of the official school age.
+In 2011, around 470,000 children aged 7 to 18 years old were out of school, but this figure decreased to around 414,000 children in 2021.

 Looking at those of the compulsory school age, it is evident that 1.2% of 7 to 15-year-olds were out of school in 2011 (around 104,000 children).
-This percentage has remained consistent ever since, although during the pandemic (2020) there was a slight increase in the number of 7-15-year-olds who were not attending school, and as seen earlier this was mostly driven by younger children, i.e. 7-year-olds however in 2021 and 2022 a slight recovery can be observed.
+This percentage has remained consistent ever since, although during the pandemic (2020) there was a slight increase in the number of 7-15-year-olds who were not attending school, and as seen earlier this was mostly driven by younger children, i.e. 7-year-olds.
 The Western Cape and the Northern Cape had the highest percentage of 7-15-year-olds who were not attending school.
 African learners were least likely to be out-of-school in this age group, with coloured learners being the most likely to have been out-of-school.
 There is no statistical difference when disaggregated across gender.

 For those aged 16 to 18 years old, there has been a steady decline in the number and proportion of learners who were out of school.
-In 2011, around 366,000 (13%) learners in this age group were out of school, whereas about 260,024
+In 2011, around 366,000 (13%) learners in this age group were out of school, whereas about 249,000 (8.9%) of learners were out of school in 2021.
+Across the years Northern Cape, North West and Western Cape recorded the highest percentage of learners out of school in this age group, while Limpopo recorded the lowest percentage.
+In this age group, more Coloured learners were out of school than African/Black and White learners.
+Due to the small sample size, not much can be said about the Indian/Asian population group.
+There is no difference when disaggregated across gender.

-All results referred to in this section are reported in Tables 30 and 31 in the Appendix.
+10 All results referred to in this section are reported in Tables 30 and 31 in the Appendix.